Fernando Marcos

 Fernando Marcos Santiago (born 4 December 1968) is a Spanish former footballer who played as a goalkeeper.

 He played professionally in all of Spain's top three divisions, which included 47 appearances in La Liga with Albacete Balompié and Racing Santander.

 Career

 Real Mallorca

 Marcos was born in Felanitx, in the southeast of Majorca in the Spanish autonomous community of the Balearic Islands.
 He began his career with local side Real Mallorca, making his debut on 19 February 1989 in a Segunda División match away at Figueres.
-First choice goalkeeper Molondro was injured after half an hour, and Marcos was brought on to finish the game.
-Unfortunately, he conceded twice as Figueres won the game 2–1.
+First choice goalkeeper Molondro was injured after half an hour, and Marcos was brought on to finish the game, conceding twice as Figueres won the game 2–1.